sznfng/sznfng.github.io/teaching.md

 ---
 ## 2025 LSA Summer Institute

 Hosted by the Linguistics Department at the University of Oregon.
-I will be teaching [Introduction to Generative Syntax](https://center.uoregon.edu/LSA/2025/program/search/detail_session.php?id=13901702) (July 7-- August 8, 2025).
+I will be presenting at the workshop [Introduction to Generative Syntax](https://center.uoregon.edu/LSA/2025/program/search/detail_session.php?id=13901702) (July 7-- August 7, 2025).

 ## Memorial University of Newfounland
 + Syntax (1103; Fall 2025, Winter 2025, Fall 2024)